AbhiAgarwal/gallatin/Classes/The Seen and Unseen in Science/Debate3/README.md

 - Side B: Drop the bomb: a scientific and technological picture is not sufficient grounds for making a decision of this magnitude.

-Writings supporting side B: Myers
+Writings supporting side B: Myers, Tucker

 Quotes: